JakeCroz1/s3_multi_part_upload_python_guide/README.md

 2. **Presigned URL Expiry**:
    - Set a short expiry time (e.g., 15 minutes) for presigned URLs.

+3. **CORS**
+    - Only allow certain websites to use your Lambda Function's URL.
+If asterisk (*) is used then any website can use your URL.
+Asterisk was only used in this guide for the purpose of testing.
+In production, specify the websites that you want your Lambda Function's URL to allow access.
 ---
 ## Resumable Upload Workflow Considerations
 1. The client tracks upload progress and stores the state (`UploadId`, parts, etc.) in `localStorage`.